-\paragraph{Solving the Set Byzantine Consensus (SBC)} A classic reduction~\cite{BCG93,BKR94,CGLR18,CGG19} of the problem of multi-value consensus, that accepts any ordered set of input values, to the problem of binary consensus, that accepts binary input values, proved promising to solve the SBC problem (Def.~\ref{def:sbc}) when $f<n/3$~\cite{CNG18}.
+A classic reduction~\cite{BCG93,BKR94,CGLR18,CGG21} of the problem of multi-value consensus, which accepts any ordered set of input values, to the problem of binary consensus, that accepts binary input values, proved promising to solve the SBC problem (Def.~\ref{def:sbc}) when $f<n/3$~\cite{CNG21}.
 The idea consists of executing an all-to-all reliable broadcast~\cite{B87} to exchange $n$ proposals: any delivered proposal is stored in an array $\ms{proposals}$ at the index corresponding to the identifier of the broadcaster.
 A binary consensus at index $k$ is started with input value 1 for each index $k$ where a proposal has been recorded.
 Once $n-f$ proposals are delivered locally, a binary consensus at the remaining indices $0\leq \ell < n$ where $\ell\neq k$ is started with input value 0.
 The results of these concurrent binary consensus instances is stored into a $\ms{bitmask}$ array.
-And applying the $\ms{bitmask}$ to the $\ms{proposal}$ array yields a sequence of proposals whose content is the output of consensus.
-Polygraph is the accountable variant where replicas broadcast \emph{certificates}, sets of $2n/3$ messages signed by distinct replicas, each time they reliably broadcast or decide a binary value.
+Hence, applying the $\ms{bitmask}$ to the $\ms{proposal}$ array yields a sequence of proposals whose content is the output of consensus.
+Polygraph is the accountable variant of this algorithm where replicas broadcast \emph{certificates}, sets of $2n/3$ messages signed by distinct replicas, each time they reliably broadcast or decide a binary value.

-\section{The \blockchainlong Problem}
+\section{The \blockchainlongproblem Problem}

-Considering the classic distributed system model~\cite{CL02,KADC07} where messages are delivered within bounded but unknown time (i.e., partial synchrony~\cite{DLS88}) and failures are Byzantine, solving the longlasting blockchain problem is to solve consensus when possible ($f<n/3$), and to recover from a situation where consensus is violated ($n/3 \leq f < 2n/3$) to a situation where this violation is resolved (with $f'<n'/3$).
+We considering the classic distributed system model~\cite{CL02,KADC07} where messages are delivered within bounded but unknown time (i.e., partial synchrony~\cite{DLS88}) and Byzantine failures are either deceitful or benign.
+Solving the longlasting blockchain problem is to solve consensus when possible ($f<n/3$), and to recover from a situation where consensus is violated ($n/3 \leq f < 2n/3$) by excluding deceitful replicas to obtain a situation where this violation can be resolved (with $f'<n'/3$).